ptaiga/organizer/README.md

  - [ ] Link to confirm email

 **Bugs**:
- - [ ] Close a task in Today folder go to project folder of the task
+ - [ ] Close a task in Today folder go to project folder of the task or Inbox
  - [ ] Task snooze but continue to count near the folder
  - [x] Repeat tasks 500 Server Error without due_date
  - [x] Error with closing project's task in today or week folder ('url projects/0/task_apply not found')